 Jack registered for unemployment compensation, but that amount was not close to his former salary.
 Jack and Kate were unable to make the mortgage payments on their house and they received notices that foreclosure proceedings had begun.
 In addition, they had also fallen behind on their utility bills and credit card payments.
-They felt lost and hopeless.
+They felt hopeless.

 By the time they contacted Steidl and Steinberg, there was a Sheriff’s Sale pending on their home.
 They were in serious danger of losing it.

-Fortunately, Jack received a call to return to work and he was earning his full salary again.
-He offered to make payments to the mortgage company to cover his past due balance, but the lender refused to accept any payment less than the total amount due.
-The lender also expected Jack and Kate to compensate them for all late charges due and the attorney’s fees for the foreclosure work.
+Fortunately, Jack received a call to return to work and was earning his full salary again.
+He offered to make payments to the mortgage company to cover his past due balance, but the lender refused to accept any payment less than the total due.
+The lender also expected Jack and Kate to compensate them for all late charges and the attorney’s fees for the foreclosure work.

 Jack and Kate were in trouble.
 They could try to sell their house for an amount necessary to fully repay the mortgage and their other creditors.
 But they didn’t want to sell their house.
 Even if they had wanted to sell it, the housing market was sluggish.
 They needed to take action quickly to avert the foreclosure.

 A Chapter 13 repayment plan was an excellent alternative.
 The Chapter 13 bankruptcy allowed them to pay the regular monthly mortgage payments and still pay an additional monthly amount toward the mortgage arrears and other unsecured debt.
 In the end, they could stay in the home they loved!